ICING SHEET INSTRUCTIONS

 Never pull on the image itself, it can tear.

-Lay the edible image sheet on top of your cake by holding ends and gently applying from the middle first, to the ends.
-Gently smooth out the edible image making sure the edges are touching frosting.
+Lay the edible print sheet on top of your cake by holding ends and gently applying from the middle first, to the ends.
+Gently smooth out the edible print making sure the edges are touching frosting.

-It will take about 20-30 minutes the image to melt into the frosting sometimes more depending on how much moisture is in your frosting
+It will take about 30+ minutes the image to melt into the frosting sometimes much more depending on how much moisture is in your frosting

-After Application add a border or edge decoration of your choice to finish.
-Avoid extensive exposure to ultraviolet lighting.
+After application add a border or edge decoration of your choice to finish.
+Avoid extensive exposure to lighting.
 As with any food coloring, the image may fade over time.

 HELPFUL HINTS ON WORKING WITH FROSTING SHEET